 - Exposure to arsenic

-Once diagnosed, non-melanoma skin cancer can often be successfully treated with a variety of treatment surgical and non-surgical treatment options.
+Once diagnosed, non-melanoma skin cancer can often be successfully treated with a variety of surgical and non-surgical treatment options.

 Melanoma is the most aggressive form of skin cancer and can be deadly if not detected and treated early.
 Melanoma can develop anywhere on the body including eyes, scalp, nails, feet, mouth, and other places that are not exposed to the sun.